When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “Okay, that’s it, right across the hall from Doris’s room.”

 Officer Baxter looked around.
 When they came to the house for the welfare check Tuesday night and found Doris they did a search of the premises.
 The lamp they’d found was put back on the nightstand.
-The marijuana they’d found hidden in the base of the lamp was in the evidence locker at headquarters.
+The marijuana they’d found hidden under the base of the lamp was in the evidence locker at headquarters.

 “So you sleep here every night?”